Technical – Clinical Trials

 - Significant (2.2 x) difference in the reduction of fasting blood glucose between the control and NutriKane groups.
 BMI reduction of 1.1 for the NutriKane group compared to 0.1 for the control group.

 - Significant improvement in measures of blood glucose management and quality of life for the NutriKane group compared to the control group.

 - Increased compliance of all management parameters when NutriKane was included as part of the regimen.

 - At 3 months follow up, the control group had returned to baseline while improvements were still observed in the NutriKane group.

-- Several practitioner-led case studies have observed greatly improved blood sugar management in people living with diabetes, both in reduction of high and low blood sugar finger prick readings and a general reduction in HbA1c levels in the range of 0.3 to 5 points.
+- Several practitioner-led case studies have observed greatly improved blood sugar management, both in reduction of high and low blood sugar finger prick readings and a general reduction in HbA1c levels in the range of 0.3 to 5 points.
 These reductions have on occasion resulted in doctors recommending a reduction of both oral medication and exogenous insulin (exogenous insulin refers to the insulin people inject or infuse via an insulin pump – compared to endogenous insulin, which is what the pancreas makes naturally).
 In some cases, doctors have reduced medication in their patients to the point that use was eliminated.
 These trials have been ongoing for up to 8 years without any observed habituation.
 The ongoing follow-up from customers and feedback anecdotally supports these controlled studies in a large number of subjects (100+).